rehanch178/zookeeper-kafka-cluster-docker-swarm/README.md

     sudo docker stack deploy -c kafka-docker-compose.yaml kafka

 Once docker stack is deployed and all the services are up then verify each kafka node has joined zookeeper cluster as kakfa brokers.
 Login to one of the zookeeper container, run command and list kafka brokers.
-The output should be [1, 2, 3] where 1, 2 and 3 are broker id's.
+The output should be [1, 2, 3] where 1, 2 and 3 are kafkabroker id's.

     [root@zookeeper2 /]# ./zookeeper/bin/zkCli.sh ls /brokers/ids
     /usr/bin/java